Institutional Adoption of Bitcoin: What It Means and Why It Matters

 This is where the institutional case becomes stronger.
 Bitcoin does not need to replace everything to be significant.
 It only needs to earn a place in the reserve stack.

 Where institutions are exploring Bitcoin, the conversation should be framed around treasury policy, accounting treatment, governance, custody design, counterparty risk, and long-term reserve logic.
 That is a much healthier discussion than trying to force Bitcoin into a box it does not belong in.
+The FSCA’s CASP licensing framework provides a clear starting point for South African entities.

 Once institutions move beyond the first question of whether to hold Bitcoin, they immediately run into the next one: how do we hold it properly?